FAQs for LIS Applicants

 If I have to take the GRE or TOEFL, how do I find out more about this?

 You need to take the GRE if your undergraduate GPA was below 3.0.
-The GRE is required for consideration for certain university scholarships.
-You need to take the TOEFL only if you have not received an academic degrees from an institution in an English-speaking country.
+Also, GRE scores should be submitted for consideration for certain university scholarships.
+You need to take the TOEFL only if you have not received an academic degrees from an institution in which classes are taught in English.
 You'll find information about the GRE online at www.gre.org.
 You'll find information about the TOEFL at www.toefl.org.

 Is admission based solely on GPAs (and test scores, where required)?